-A consequence of Theorem D is that a non-amenable hyperbolic locally compact group which contains a cocompact amenable subgroup is necessarily unimodular.
+A consequence of Theorem D is that a non-amenable hyperbolic locally compact group containing a cocompact amenable subgroup is necessarily unimodular.
 This is a noteworthy fact, since a non-amenable hyperbolic locally compact groups has no reason to be unimodular in general.
-For example, consider the HNN extension of Z_p by the isomorphism between its subgroups pZ_p and p^2Z_p given by multiplication by p; this group is hyperbolic since it lies as a cocompact subgroup in the automorphism group of a $(p + p^2)$ -regular tree, but it is neither amenable nor unimodular.
+For example, consider the HNN extension of \mathbf{Z}p by the isomorphism between its subgroups $p\mathbf{Z}p$ and $p^2\mathbf{Z}p$ given by multiplication by p; this group is hyperbolic since it lies as a cocompact subgroup in the automorphism group of a $(p + p^2)$ -regular tree, but it is neither amenable nor unimodular.

 1.C.
 When are non-uniform lattices relatively hyperbolic?
 In a similar way as the concept of Gromov hyperbolic groups was designed to axiomatize fundamental groups of compact manifolds of negative sectional curvature, relative hyperbolicity was introduced, also by Gromov [Gro87], to axiomatize fundamental groups of finite volume manifolds of pinched negative curvature.
 Several equivalent definitions exist in the literature.
 Let us only recall one of them, which is the most appropriate for our considerations; we refer the reader to rich literature on relative hyperbolicity for other definitions and comparisons between those (the most relevant one for the definition we chose is [Yam04]).
-Let G be a locally compact group acting continuously and properly by isometries on a hyperbolic metric space X. We say that the G-action (or G itself if there is no ambiguity on the action) is geometrically finite if every boundary point $\xi \in \partial X$ is either a conical limit point or a bounded parabolic point.
-The group G is called relatively hyperbolic if it admits some geometrically finite action on a proper hyperbolic geodesic metric space.
+Let G be a locally compact group acting continuously and properly by isometries on a hyperbolic metric space X. Following P. Tukia [Tuk98, p.
+74], we say that the G-action (or G itself if there is no ambiguity on the action) is cusp-uniform if every boundary point $\xi \in \partial X$ is either a conical limit point or a bounded parabolic point (this notion was introduced by B. Bowditch [Bow99], who called it 'geometrically finite').
+The group G is called relatively hyperbolic if it admits some cusp-uniform action on a proper hyperbolic geodesic metric space.

-For example, fundamental groups of negatively curved manifolds of finite volume and, in particular, non-uniform lattices in rank one simple Lie groups, are all relatively hyperbolic: their action on the universal cover of the manifold (resp. on the associated symmetric space) is geometrically finite.
+For example, fundamental groups of finite volume manifolds of pinched negative curvature and, in particular, non-uniform lattices in rank one simple Lie groups, are all relatively hyperbolic: their action on the universal cover of the manifold (resp. on the associated symmetric space) is cusp-uniform.
 Since rank one simple Lie groups are special instances of hyperbolic locally compact groups, one might expect that non-uniform lattices in more general hyperbolic locally compact groups are always relatively hyperbolic.
 The following result shows that this is far from true.